 Here is the command:

 You’ll see the installation progress on your screen, and it should end with something like:

 In theory, we are not using root on Raspberry Pi OS, so there is an extra step to allow us to use Docker directly (without sudo).

 The only thing I did to allow the main user to use Docker without sudo was to add it to the docker group.
 I don’t know exactly why they give other instructions, but it wasn’t necessary in my case.

 So, here is the command to add the current user to the docker group:

 sudo usermod -aG docker $USER

-Exit your SSH session, or restart the Raspberry Pi, and you should then be able to run any docker command without sudo.
+You need to log out and login back again to apply the changes.
+So, depending on your situation, close your GUI session, exit your SSH session, or simply restart the Raspberry Pi, and you should then be able to run any docker command without sudo.